aleve99/algofi-scripts/README.md

 # algofi-liquidation-report
-Report of liquidatable accounts on the Algofi lending protocol.
+Scripts to report account health ratios and liquidation events on the Algofi lending protocol.

 ## Status
 This repo is undergoing continuous development.